danialgoodwin/dev/dev-ideas.md

 - https://softwarerecs.stackexchange.com/: Real wants from people
 - https://area51.stackexchange.com/: Potential up-and-coming things
 - https://stackexchange.com/sites#questionsperday: Top now

-### Less Useful
-- Picsong: Convert any image into audio

 ### For learning
 Potentially create just 'minimal' versions of the following ideas, or enough to publish as an open-source library.